Choosing a trolling motor can be a difficult task with having many types and models of trolling motors on the market.

 Some boats use small gas outboard motors to power the boat.
-But these outboard motors make such noise that will scare fishes.
+But these outboard motors make such noise that will scare fish.
 And fishes will run away from your boat.
-That may result in less or zero caught fishes.
+That may result in fewer or zero caught fish.
 To overcome this situation you need a trolling motor.

-Trolling motors will deliver similar speed but it will have a very less sound.
-It will be quite silent while driving and fishes will not scared of the loud sound of boat motor.
+Trolling motors will deliver a similar speed but they will have very little sound.
+It will be quite silent while driving and fish will not scared of the loud sound of the boat motor.
 It can also move from spot to spot smoothly.
-These factors can bring more fishes to your boat.
+These factors can bring more fish to your boat.

 Trolling motors are highly controllable.
 It will give you better steering control.
 You can go to almost every fishing spot even the hard ones that are normally unreachable.
 And the best part is it will more silent than your primary outboard motors.

 There are usually three types of trolling motors, which are widely used: